 https://github.com/MiSTer-devel/Downloader_MiSTer Official downloader

 Playstation MiSTer FPGA core.
-Is it a good idea?
+Is it a good idea to make this core?
 Yes.
 Is it a total awesome idea?
 Absolutely!
 Is it finished in the time I wrote this?
-Nope.

 When you are ready, you can follow the guide at https://vampier.net/PSX/ to install the MiSTer PSX core.